Verbs next to indirect speech often indicate the kind of message that it is communicating

 If this is uttered by the government responsible for the law in question, its role could be interpreted as a promise, whereas coming from economic observers it would more likely be seen as a prediction.
 In reporting it by means of indirect speech, either of these two different views can be made explicit through the choice of introductory verb: The government promises … in the first case and Observers predict … in the second.
 Alternatively, the report could be made more neutral through the use of a simple says.

-Other verbs that can clarify types of future meaning include ANTICIPATE, EXPECT, FORECAST, HOPE, THREATEN and UNDERTAKE (for more see the relevant post).
+Other verbs that can clarify types of future meaning include ANTICIPATE, ENVISAGE, EXPECT, FORECAST, HOPE, PLEDGE, THREATEN and VOW (for more see the relevant post).
 Note that the accompanying indirect statement does not have to be a report: beginning I predict that would rule out reporting but still involve indirect speech (see 127.
 When to Use Indirect Speech).

 2. Verbs accompanying indirect questions

 The extra meaning that indirect question verbs usually carry alongside that of “saying” or “thinking” is “asking” or “explaining”.
-The first is illustrated by WONDER (a verb of thinking), the second by SHOW (a verb of “saying”).
+The first is illustrated by the thinking verb WONDER, the second by SHOW.
 When accompanying questions, such verbs cannot be followed by that, but need question words like whether, why or where instead.
-More details are in the Guinlist post 57.
+For more details, see 57.
 Indirect Questions in Formal Writing.

 3. Verbs accompanying indirect “commands”